SOMAIR: Production

-The extraction process was started during the late 1970s and early 1980s, and involved the building of exclusive leach pad processing operations of the extracted uranium ores, apart from open cut mining.
+The extraction process was started during the late 1970s and early 1980s and involved the building of exclusive leach pad processing operations of the extracted uranium ores, apart from open cut mining.
 Initially, the Artois deposits were extracted by open cut mining up to 60 m depth with a production rate of 0.30 - 0.35% ore.
-Lower grade uranium are exploited up to deeper depths of 90 m), but with lower ore extraction rate of 0.20 - 0.25%.
+Lower grade uranium is exploited up to deeper depths of 90 m), but with lower ore extraction rate of 0.20 - 0.25%.

 During 2005–06, new leach pads were constructed over the old ones.
 The new leach pad is capable of handling 17 million tonnes of uranium ore which could yield 1.4 million tonnes of uranium extract per year.
-For the new leach pad, called heap leach pad, associated with processing ponds, the design adopted at the SOMAR mining site is 30 m in height.
+For the new leach pad, called a heap leach pad, associated with processing ponds, the design adopted at the SOMAR mining site is 30 m in height.
 It is built up with 5 layers of 6 m lift each.

-The leach pad and the pond are built over a layer of 300 mm thick, clay of low-permeability.
+The leach pad and the pond are built over a layer of 300 mm thick, clay of low permeability.
 High-density polyethylene (HDPE) of 2 mm thickness is laid over the clay layer.
 The optimized design adopted envisages minimizing the cut-and-fill earthworks and also ensure pad-drainage slopes to enable gravity drainage "through a solution channel to the ponds".
-The drainage pipes are perforated pipes and are installed in a "herringbone pattern", in each cell.
-Collection of drainage water from each cell is achieved by linking them to a collector drain pipe which carries the drained water into the processing ponds.
+The drainage pipes are perforated and are installed in a "herringbone pattern", in each cell.
+The collection of drainage water from each cell is achieved by linking them to a collector drainpipe which carries the drained water into the processing ponds.
 The piping system was fully camouflaged with fill of ore material.

 According to the Red Book, the resource potential of the ore was 42,200 tU as of 2010; this includes conventional recovery of 42,200 tU of 0.25%U, and by heap leaching another 5500 tU at 0.07%U. The production of the SOMAIR mines have progressively increased from 1808 tU in 2009, 2726 tU in 2011 and 3065 tU in 2012.
 Since 2010, the production from SOMAIR Lixi mine has been 1000 tU/yr.
 The mill capacity has also been upgraded to handle 3000 tU/year.
 This operation has an annual production rate of 1.4 Mt of low-grade ore with a yield of less than 0.1%U. The processed ore is converted into concentrates and then transported to the ports of Benin.
 From these ports, they are shipped to Comurhex in France.